Slavník dynasty

-The Slavniks/Slavníks (Note: First variant (without diacritic mark) is more common in English-language literature) or Slavnikids (Slavníkovci; Slawnikiden; Sławnikowice) was a dynasty in the Duchy of Bohemia during the 10th century.
+The Slavníks, also called Slavnikids (Slavníkovci; Slawnikiden; Sławnikowice), was a dynasty in the Duchy of Bohemia during the 10th century.
 The center of the semi-independent principality was the gord of Libice located at the confluence of the rivers Cidlina and Elbe.
-The Slavníks competed with the Přemyslid dynasty for control over Bohemia and eventually succumbed to them.
-It is often considered to be related to the White Croats.
+The Slavníks competed with the Přemyslid dynasty for control over Bohemia and eventually succumbed to them after the Massacre of the Slavníks (995), with their most notable member being Saint Adalbert of Prague.
+There's a scholarly debate about whether the dynasty can be identified with the White Croats.

 History

 Etymology

 The name Slavník comes from the Proto-Slavic *slava ("glory") + *-nikъ.